ariaghora/noe/README.md

  [6.00]]
 ```
 ## Accessing tensor values
-To accessing the value of a tensor we can use multidimensional indexing:
+To access the value of a tensor we can use multidimensional indexing:
 ```delphi
 A := FullTensor([3, 2, 3]);
 WriteLn('A:');